 ⚠️ Real Risks to Know

 - Algorithmic risk: Algorithmic stablecoins have a 90% failure rate since 2020.
-Avoid these unless you deeply understand what you are doing.

 - Counterparty risk: You are trusting the issuing company to stay solvent and honest.